2022 Dutch municipal elections: Background

 In the previous municipal elections, local political parties won by far the most votes and seats.
 Nationally, all local political parties won a total of 29% of the votes and around a third of municipal council seats.
 Local parties have seen a steady rise since the 1990s and in Vlieland there are only local parties that participate.

 Of all national political parties, the Christian Democratic Appeal (CDA) will contest the most municipal elections; the party will be on the ballot in all but five (Diemen, Ouder-Amstel, Rozendaal, Vlieland and Schiermonnikoog).
 The People's Party for Freedom and Democracy (VVD) comes in second, contesting in 317 elections, while Democrats 66 participates in 289 elections.
 The Labour Party (PvdA) will participate in 303 elections, and GroenLinks in 229, many of which are joint lists between the two parties.
 Meanwhile, the ChristianUnion runs in 175 and the Reformed Political Party (SGP) in 96, with these parties also having many joint lists.
 The Socialist Party participates in 86, Forum for Democracy (FvD), which had previously only participated in Amsterdam, has expanded significantly to participate in 50 elections.
 The Party for Freedom (PVV) participates in 31, Party for the Animals (PvdD) in 30, DENK in 20, 50PLUS in 19 and BIJ1 in 5.
 There are also 3 national parties participating for the first time in municipal elections, BvNL in 20 municipalities, Volt in 10, and JA21 only in Amsterdam.

-Twelve municipalities will not have elections on 16 March due to mergers.
+Twelve municipalities did not have elections on 16 March due to mergers.